Blur (video game)

-Blur (stylized as blur) is a 2010 vehicular combat arcade-style racing video game for Microsoft Windows, PlayStation 3 and Xbox 360.
-It was developed by Bizarre Creations and published by Activision in North America and Europe.
-The game features a racing style that incorporates real world cars and locales with arcade style handling and vehicular combat.
+Blur (stylized as blur) is a 2010 arcade-style racing vehicular combat video game for Microsoft Windows, PlayStation 3 and Xbox 360.
+It was developed by Bizarre Creations and published by Activision.
+Blur features a racing style that incorporates real world cars and locales with arcade style handling and vehicular combat.
+The game is a spiritual successor to the Project Gotham Racing series.
 Blur was the penultimate game developed by Bizarre Creations before they were shut down by Activision on February 18, 2011.

 Gameplay

 The gameplay in Blur is centered on vehicular combat.
 The game tracks present eight different powerups that the cars can pick up.
 Each car can carry a maximum of three powerups at any given time, that they can then switch and activate at will, or discard.
 Out of the eight powerups, five of them are weapons, with the remaining ones being a defensive shield, a repair wrench that restores any damage that the car may have sustained, and a nitrous boost.
 Several of the weapons' behavior can be modified to select whether the player wants them to fire forwards or backwards, and most of them can also be used defensively against attacks from other cars.

-In Blur's career mode, the player will be consulted by professional racing driver Danica Patrick to encounter numerous characters and many licensed cars such as the Dodge Viper and the Lotus Exige, as well as tuned cars such as the Ford Supervan fitted with an F1 engine.
+In Blur's career mode, the player will be consulted by Shannon (voiced by Natalie Lander) to encounter numerous characters and many licensed cars such as the Dodge Viper and the Lotus Exige, as well as tuned cars such as the Ford Supervan fitted with an F1 engine.
 Each car presents its own unique traits such as Acceleration, Speed, Drift, Grip and Stability.
 Some special car models have been designed by Bizarre Creations themselves.
 Albeit simplified, the tracks are also based on real-world environments, such as the Los Angeles river canals and several parts of London.
 Depending on the character(s) the player races against or tags along with in team races, they will have their own racing styles, power-up setups, match types, locales and cars.
 As the player reaches the podium in races, performs stunts and uses power-ups in certain ways, they will gain 'fan points'.
 These points help the player progress through the career, purchase more cars and parts and earn more fans for the user base.
 Also, during the career, players will encounter fan icons along the tracks.
 Driving through these will trigger short challenges (e.g. shooting another car with a certain weapon, or performing a long drift), which will reward the player with a fan points boost.

 During the career mode, each challenge features a final boss, which, once defeated will yield access to their specific mods (mods being upgrades that provide enhanced functionality to a standard powerup e.g. Khan's titanium shield), and customized cars.
 At the final boss challenge, all the bosses meet together for a final race.